tscnlab/LazarEtAl_RSocOpenSci_2024/README.md

  - age of the participant

 In the code section <span style="color: blue;">*[4] Subdataset for weather data*</span> we use the `merged_data_conf.rda` to generate a dataset from the field condition with light and weather data included.
-This is used in Figure 3 for describing the light data across different weather conditions.
+This is used in Figure 3 for describing the light data across different weather conditions and in Suppl.
+Figure 2 showing the density of light measures across the field conditions.
 Please note that the `weatherdata` subdataset contains more observations than the `Fielddata` subdataset as observations with invalid/missing pupil data but valid light data are included here.

 <span style="color: blue;">*[5] Subdatasets for case data*</span>.
 In this section we generate a dataset with exemplary data from 2 participants of different age.
-The light data from the dark adaption (which was priorly set to NA values in the `22_categorisation.r` script) are set to "0", so can be included in the subplots (see Figure 6 in the manuscript).
+The light data from the dark adaption (which was priorly set to NA values in the `22_categorisation.r` script) are set to "0", so they can be included in the subplots (see Figure 6 in the manuscript and Suppl.
+Figure 7).

 In the code section <span style="color: blue;">*[6] Subdatasets for autocorrelation*</span> we create a subdataset from the field condition (with all NAs still included) and compute autocorrelations (3 minute lag) used for Suppl.
-Figure 4.
+Figure 8.
 To compute the autocorrelations separately for every participant's trial, we used a loop that adds 19 "NA"" rows to where the observations transition from one participant id to the next.

-In the <span style="color: blue;">*[7] Other subdatasets*</span> we created a subdataset for an exploratory analysis of subjective sleepiness values before and after the outdoor part of the field condition.

-In <span style="color: blue;">*[8] Saving subdatasets*</span> we save all subdatasets (image of the environment) into the `conf_subdata.rda` file.
+In <span style="color: blue;">*[7] Saving subdatasets*</span> we save all subdatasets (image of the environment) into the `conf_subdata.rda` file.

 ## Hypotheses and exploratory analyses